helloimalemur/mayday/plan/additional.md

    - **Feature**: Integrate with local weather data to provide alerts about extreme weather conditions, especially when users are outdoors.
    - **Why**: Protects users from unforeseen natural dangers, such as severe storms, floods, or heatwaves.

 These features focus on extending the core safety functions to ensure users are protected in a variety of scenarios, while also enhancing the overall functionality and user experience of the app.
-Which features stand out to you?
+Which features stand out to us?